 We also may have to widen the doorway for a ramp for the wheelchair.
 Does the manufacturer do that?
 I'm assuming some do, just wondering.
 We're having a hard time finding anything used with a slideout.
 Any ideas or opinions, thanks!

 You Asked.
 We Answered: That's a tricky question.

 Reliability is a value that we each measure in our own way.
 To answer your question is really tough for several reasons:

 For me to recommend a particular manufacturer I would have to have owned one of their campers in order to have formulated any opinion.
 I have only ever owned a Coleman popup, so I have a very limited amount of owner knowledge.

-Just like automobiles, every year they come out with new makes and models.
+Just like automobiles, every year new makes and models come out.
 And then there are lemons and cherries that could come off of the same assembly line.
 Trying to find the "best" model from a particular manufacturer may not depend solely on the price.
 A cheaper model could be great, whereas their top models may not have the same quality.

 Now, just because I can't recommend any particular models doesn't mean I can't help.
-Here's a few suggestions to help you prepare for an RV purchase.
+Here are a few suggestions to help you prepare for an RV purchase:

 I'm an information junkie and I like to read all the material I can find.
-If you're that way too, then you'll find lots more information for first-time RV buyers on my Web site under RV Resources: Advice and Guides.
-We've sourced a few other experts to review a few top selling RVs including the Airstream Travel Trailer and a Four Wheel Pop-up camper.
+We've sourced a few other experts to review a few top-selling RVs including the Airstream Travel Trailer and a Four Wheel Pop-up camper.

-I wish I could say that model X or model Y was the best buy for the money and will fit your needs, but unfortunately I can't.
-Hopefully, the information available on the Web, and your trip to the RV show will provide you with the information you need to make an informed decision as to what make and model best suites your needs.
+I wish I could say that model X or model Y was the best buy for the money and will fit your needs, but unfortunately, I can't.
+Hopefully, the information available online, and your trip to the RV show will provide you with the information you need to make an informed decision as to what make and model best suits your needs.

 Updated and Edited by Camping Expert Monica Prelle.